The battle of clean and dirty qubits in the era of partial error correction: Numerical Simulations

 \subsection{Numerical results}

-We examine the scaling of the averaged gradient $1$-norm $\overline{|\nabla C(\vec{\theta})|}$ for the cost function of Eq.~\eqref{eq:cost-HVA} in a system with $n=8$ qubits and for an HVA ansatz with a number of layers $L$ increasing from $1$ to $600$.
-The average is uniformly taken over random sets of parameters $\vec{\theta}$.
+We examine the scaling of the averaged absolute value of the partial derivative of the cost function with respect to a parameter $\theta_k$ $\overline{|\partial_{\theta_k} C|}$ for the cost function of Eq.~\eqref{eq:cost-HVA} in a system with $n=8$ qubits and for an HVA ansatz with the number of layers $L$ increasing from $1$ to $600$.
+The chosen range of $L$ allows to showcase the asymptotic scaling of $\overline{|\partial_{\theta_k} C|}$ with increasing $L$.
+The average is uniformly taken over both random sets of parameters $\vec{\theta}$ and the parameters $\theta_k$.
 We consider $n_d= 0, 1, 2, \dots, n$ in both local depolarizing noise and a realistic trapped-ion noise model~\cite{trout2018simulating, cincio2020machine}.

-A detailed description of the noise models can be found in Appendix~\ref{app:noise}.
+The depolarizing noise model applies a local depolarizing channel after each gate if the qubit is designated to be dirty.
+In the case of the $XX$ gate, noise is represented by applying a single qubit depolarizing channel to each dirty qubit.
+The realistic model is based on real-world machines~\cite{trout2018simulating} and consists of single-qubit noise channels for single-qubit gates acting on the dirty qubits, and a correlated two-qubit noise channel after $XX$ gates.
+The $XX$ noise is applied only when both qubits are dirty.
+A detailed description of the noise models, including figures and parameters, can be found in Appendix~\ref{app:noise}.

 We assume that the dirty qubits form a contiguous block as in Figure~\ref{fig:NCsetup}.
 We gather results in Figure~\ref{fig:numericalResultLayer}.
-Here we can see that $\overline{|\nabla C(\vec{\theta})|}$ decays exponentially with $L$ for $n_d>0$ (as evidenced by a straight line in the log-linear plot).
+Here we can see that $\overline{|\partial_{\theta_k} C|}$ decays exponentially with $L$ for $n_d>0$ (as evidenced by a straight line in the log-linear plot).
 Furthermore, we can see that the averaged gradient also decreases exponentially with increasing $n_d$.
-This can be seen from the fact that for a fixed $L$, increasing $n_d$ decreases the value of $\overline{|\nabla C(\vec{\theta})|}$ by a constant factor in the log-linear plot.
-Hence, we find in both cases that for $n_d>0$, $\overline{|\nabla C(\vec{\theta})|}$ decays exponentially with $L$ and $n_d$.
-Namely, we heuristically observe that $\overline{|\nabla C(\vec{\theta})|}\in\OC(a^{Ln_d})$ for some $a<1$.
+This can be seen from the fact that for a fixed $L$, increasing $n_d$ decreases the value of $\overline{|\partial_{\theta_k} C|}$ by a constant factor in the log-linear plot.
+Hence, we find in both cases that for $n_d>0$, $\overline{|\partial_{\theta_k} C|}$ decays exponentially with $L$ and $n_d$.
+Namely, we heuristically observe that $ \overline{|\partial_{\theta_k} C|}\in\OC(a^{Ln_d})$ for some $a<1$.
 These results reflect the exponential scaling in $L$ and $n_d$ obtained in our theoretical results from Propositions~\ref{prop:conc-ladder-cost} and \ref{prop:conc-UV-cost}, thus indicating that the scaling in our propositions might be present in realistic models.

 Here we can also verify to what extent Eq.~\eqref{eq:rescaling} holds in the considered realistic scenario.
 Namely, we perform numerical simulations for the same HVA ansatz as previously analyzed but now all the qubits are dirty and the local depolarizing probability is rescaled according to Eq.~\eqref{eq:rescaling}.
 For instance, in the case of depolarizing noise, we consider the error rates